tkhamez/neucore/doc/Install.md

 Copy `backend/.env.dist` file to `backend/.env` and adjust values or set the required environment variables accordingly.

-Adjust `web/theme.js` if you want another default theme, or add additional JavaScript code, e.g. for user tracking.

 Make sure that the web server can write to the log and cache directories, by default `backend/var/logs` and `backend/var/cache`.